Minerals & Rocks

 Acoustic anisotropy

-The speed of sound waves that travel through a crystal can be measured by analyzing how the light of a laser is being scattered by the thermal motions of the atoms in the crystal structure.
+The speed of sound waves that travel through a crystal can be measured by analysing how the light of a laser is being scattered by the thermal motions of the atoms in the crystal structure.
 In a crystal, there are three types of sound waves for each direction of propagation that are commonly labelled as S1, S2, and P. The diagrams above show how the speed of each type of sound wave varies with the propagation direction of a sound wave in a crystal of the mineral wadsleyite.
 To read the diagrams, imagine you are looking into the lower half of a sphere.
-A propagation direction is defined by a line from the center of the sphere to a point on its surface.
-In the diagrams above, the propagation directions have been projected onto the plane of the screen, and the associated sound speeds are displayed as colors.
+A propagation direction is defined by a line from the centre of the sphere to a point on its surface.
+In the diagrams above, the propagation directions have been projected onto the plane of the screen, and the associated sound speeds are displayed as colours.
 The patterns of sound speeds reveal the acoustic anisotropy of a wadsleyite crystal and reflect the crystal symmetry (point group mmm).
 Diagrams were created using elasticity data from Buchen et al. (2018).

 The minerals that form the rocks in Earth's deep interior experience high pressures and high temperatures that change their atomic structure and physical properties.
 To simulate the extreme conditions deep within the Earth and other planets, we use diamond anvil cells and intense lasers to compress and heat mineral samples.
 The diamond anvils serve as windows for electromagnetic waves allowing us to measure the physical properties of a mineral while it is being compressed and heated.
 In this way, we can determine the physical properties of different minerals and rocks and compare them with geophysical observations to understand the structure and composition of Earth's deep and otherwise inaccessible interior.